 For patients with spinal arthritis or stenosis, sleeping in an inclined position is more comfortable.
 They can place a wedge pillow on their bed.
 Another option is to buy an adjustable bed.

 Those who like to sleep on one side can use a pillow that is not high.
 In general, a foam pillow with 3 to 6 inches thickness is better.
 The next thing is to keep the right distance between the neck and the shoulder.
-The correct height prevents your head and neck from bending in an unnatural manner.
+The correct height prevents your head and neck from bending unnaturally.

 Neck strain from using smartphones